needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-2.md

 ## Background shaders

-The `ARCameraBackground` has been updated to support the lightweight render pipeline (LWRP) and Universal Render Pipelines (UniversalRP) when those packages are present.
+The `ARCameraBackground` has been updated to support the Universal Render Pipeline (UniversalRP) when that package is present.
 This involved a breaking change to the `XRCameraSubsystem`: the property `shaderName` is now `cameraMaterial`.
 It is unlikely most developers would need to access this directly.
 The shader name was only used by ARFoundation to construct the background material.
 That functionality has moved to the subsystem.

 ## Point Clouds